What is PTSD?

 PTSD is often also accompanied by depression, anxiety, or substance abuse.
 PTSD can interfere with your life and lead to problems in your relationships with friends, family, and coworkers.
 It can also affect your physical health, raising your risk of heart disease and digestive disorders.

 There are four types of PTSD symptoms.
-If you have PTSD, you will experience all four types, but they won’t be exactly the same for you as for another person.
+If you have PTSD, you will experience all four types – in some form – but they won’t be exactly the same for you as for another person.

 [Also called re-experiencing symptoms]